-This is our family go-to for Christmas season snacking.
-The smell of this pumpkin bread is like a signal to my body to pull out the Christmas decorations and start singing “snow, snow, snow, snow”.
+This Pumpkin Bread is our family go-to for the holiday season breakfast and snacks.
+The smell of this pumpkin bread is like a signal to my body to pull out the Christmas decorations and start singing some Bing Crosby.
 However, it also makes a delicious treat all year round.
-This is hands-down my son’s most requested sweet bread.
+This is hands-down my son's most requested sweet bread.

 I made mini pumpkin bread loaves for all my neighbors and kids teachers this year.
 I found cardboard loaf pans at Home Goods that came with the cellophane bags and cute tags.
 You can bake right in the loaf pans and then cool, wrap em' up and hand em' out.
 DONE!

-Ok, this sounds really weird, but we make this bread in the summer, put some cream cheese and sliced strawberries on top for a cute summer tea sandwich.
-It’s so delicious for both kids and adults.
+Ok, this might sound a little strange, but I make this bread in the summer, put some cream cheese and sliced strawberries on top for a cute summer tea sandwich.
+Both kids and adults will love it.

 Have you tried my other Christmas family staple?
 These Overnight Sticky Buns will give you another reason to wake up early on Christmas morning.
 Or, if you are my brother, you'll make them for every special occasion.
 They are an incredibly delicious breakfast to make ahead and share if you must.